 How Should You Act When Turning Yourself In?

 The main thing to remember when turning yourself in is that the police are not on your side.
-Even if the officers are very nice and respectful, it is their job to enforce the law.
-A warrant has been issued for your arrest, which means the police are representatives of the authorities who have reason to suspect you of a crime or court violation.
+Even if the officers are nice and respectful, it is their job to enforce the law.
+The courts have issued a warrant for your arrest, which means the police are representatives of the authorities who have reason to suspect you of a crime or court violation.

-You should be polite and respectful, but do not become overly familiar with the law enforcement officers with whom you are dealing.
+It would help if you were polite and respectful, but do not become overly familiar with the law enforcement officers you are dealing with.

 Do Not Talk to the Police

-It can be tempting to try to clear your name and begin answering law enforcement’s questions.
+It is tempting to try to clear your name and begin answering law enforcement’s questions.
 However, without proper legal counsel, this can be a mistake.
 As many television shows are quick to point out, anything you say can and will be used against you in a court of law.

 Ask for a Lawyer

 If you have not already sought legal counsel, this should be your first move after turning yourself in.
-A criminal defense lawyer can make sure that your rights are protected and that the proper procedures are followed, according to the regulations of the state of California.
+A criminal defense lawyer can make sure your rights are protected, and that law enforcement follows proper procedures according to the regulations of the state of California.

 When facing a warrant in California, it is critical that you have legal representation.
 The law is a complicated thing.
 Trying to navigate it on your own will likely result in far more serious consequences than the outcome you can achieve with a criminal defense lawyer by your side.